mvertescher/workshop-rs/src/traits/workshop/question_2.md

-# Question 1
+# Question 2

-Given a new type, how do we `Debug` print it?
+Given a new type, how do we `Display` it?

 ```rust,editable
 struct City {